AdobeDocs/commerce-extensibility/src/pages/webhooks/signature-verification.md

 }
 ```

-Here is an example of how to use the signature verification in the webhook action:
+The following example shows how to use the signature verification in the webhook action:

 ```javascript
 const signatureValidator = require('../signatureValidator');